uyuni-project/uyuni-rfc/accepted/0000-payg-cloud-integration.md

 [design]: #detailed-design

 Our solution will be based on the following steps:
-  - Connect to a pay-as-you-go instance, extract authentication data to Uyuni server
+  - Manage pay-as-you-go ssh connections data saved on Uyuni
+    - Register pay-as-you-go ssh connections data
+    - Update existing ssh connections data
+    - Delete pay-as-you-go ssh connections data
+  - Develop a new taskomatic task and job schedule to:
+    - Retrieve repositories and authentication data from the pay-as-you-go instance
+    - Register repositories and authentication data on the database
-  - Teach Uyuni how to use pay-as-you-go authentication data to reposync product repositories
+  - Teach Uyuni reposync how cloud RMT authentication data to synchronize product repositories
-  - Manage existing pay-as-you-go ssh connections data saved on Uyuni

 With this solution the expected user flow would be:
   - Provide to Uyuni ssh information to connect to the pay-as-you-go instance
-    - uyuni will extract data from the pay-as-you-go instance
+    - uyuni will save this information on the database
+    - start a single job execution to synchronize repositories and cloud RMT authentication data
-    - product of the pay-as-you-go instance will then be displayed on the Products Setup Wizard
+    - product loaded from the pay-as-you-go instance will be displayed on the Products Setup Wizard after the task finishes
-  - Import product using existing "add products" feature (available at UI, API and cmd)
+  - Import product using existing "add products" feature (available at UI, API, and cmd)
-    - all channels will be added
-    - reposync will be able to download all needed data fro cloud RMT server
+    - reposync will be able to download all needed data from cloud RMT server
-  - Bootstrap pay-as-you-go instances using one of the existing methods
+  - Bootstrap instances using one of the existing methods

+## Manage pay-as-you-go ssh connection data

+User should be able to register and manage ssh connection data to pay-as-you-go instances from where uyuni should extract repository information and authentication data.
+Users should be able to manage this data using the web UI or the XML-RPC API.

+Supported operations:
+  - Add new ssh connection data for pay-as-you-go
+    - should trigger an execution of the taskomatic task to extract data from the payg-as-you-go instance
+  - Remove ssh connection data
+    - Associated data in `suseCredentials` and `susesccrepositoryauth` should also be removed
+  - Update ssh connection data

+Data to be saved:
+  - machine hostname
+  - ssh port
+  - ssh username
+  - ssh password
+  - ssh client certificate
+  - ssh client certificate password
+  - bastion hostname
+  - bastion ssh port
+  - bastion ssh username
+  - bastion ssh password
+  - bastion ssh client certificate
+  - bastion ssh client certificate password

+## Taskomatic task

+RMT authentication data have a time to live (TTL).
+For this reason, we need to load new authentication data from the pay-as-you-go instance periodically.
+For that, a new taskomatic job and schedule need to be developed to:
+  - Connect to pay-as-you-go instance and retrieve the authentication data
+  - Update existing data on Uyuni server

+Task schedule frequency is an implementation detail but it should cope with the requirements of all cloud providers.
+For example, Azure cloud RMT tokens have a TTL of 20 minutes.

-## Retrieving authentication data from pay-as-you-go instance
+### Retrieving authentication data from pay-as-you-go instance

 A script will be created which could be run on a pay-as-you-go instance to extract all needed data to access RMT repos the instance has access to.
 Data retrieved by the extraction tool: